LeDragoX/Win-Debloat-Tools/README.md

 ## Contribute

 I would be happy to extend the collection of scripts.
 Just open an issue or send me a pull request.
+(Yes, if its useful, you can).

 ### Thanks To